Harawi

 The program notes don’t assign particular roles or names to Bullock, Smith, and Schraiber, leaving open the question of whether their parts can be mapped onto Messiaen, Delbos, and Loriod.
 The notes do put forth the possibility that Harawi might be asking how you “stay connected to someone you love while the accumulated memories of your relationship begin to fade or drift,” suggesting that the cycle alludes to Delbos and her condition.
 Other sources suggest that Loriod was the inspiration.

-Regardless, these four performers were magnificent.
-Smith and Schraiber danced with vulnerability and power throughout, while Hanick’s crystalline pianism clarified the intricate score.
-Still, it was Bullock who tied the enterprise together, singing with an endless musical line and seemingly infinite colors.
+Regardless, these four performers are magnificent.
+Smith and Schraiber dance with vulnerability and power throughout, while Hanick’s crystalline pianism clarifies the intricate score.
+Still, it’s Bullock who ties the enterprise together, singing with an endless musical line and seemingly infinite colors.
 She can lighten her voice to an airy thread or darken it with sorrow.
-During one song, her tone seemed like that of a clarinet, focused, instrumental, with just a hint of reediness.
+During one song on Friday, her tone seemed like that of a clarinet — focused, instrumental, with just a hint of reediness.
 While her French could have been more forward, with crisper enunciation (her vowels were too rounded), her interpretive power and gorgeous voice more than carried the day.